Spanish cruiser Cristóbal Colón

-The wreck of Cristóbal Colón on 3 July 1898, beached and capsized on the south coast of Cuba.

-Cristóbal Colón was a armored cruiser of the Spanish Navy that fought at the Battle of Santiago de Cuba during the Spanish–American War.
+Cristóbal Colón was a armored cruiser of the Spanish Navy.
+She was sunk on 3 July 1898 at the Battle of Santiago de Cuba during the Spanish–American War.

 Technical characteristics

 Cristóbal Colón was built in Italy under the name Giuseppe Garibaldi, being the second ship of the class to be laid down with that name.
 She was laid down in 1895, launched in September 1896, sold to Spain, and delivered to the Spanish Navy at Genoa on 16 May 1897.
 She had two funnels and was fast, well armed, and well protected, especially for her displacement.
 She was designed to be an intermediate type of ship between extant battleships and cruisers, powerful enough to function as a part of a battle fleet and yet fast enough to outrun more powerful ships, and in this sense was the Spanish Navy's first true armored cruiser.
 However, the Spanish Ministry of Marine rejected her 10 in guns, and she was delivered without them, detracting considerably from her designed firepower; she was lost before the guns could be installed.